MYanello/bank-app/README.md

   - The memory and pod will be wiped every 8 hours since this is a demo
 - Container built using a Github action
 ### TODO
+- Fix tests to use the in memory database correctly and not the production db
 - Add user management
 - Improve yields caching logic
   - Precache x years on startup
 - Store and display the rate for new/old orders
 - Allow more finegrained yield period control
 - Order submittal message shouldn't move everything down
-- E2E tests for the api
-  - Need an order delete endpoint or function for cleaning up the test
 ## Running
 If you have a specific port you want to run on you can choose that with `export PORT=9000`, the default port is 8080.
 After starting it can be accessed in the browser at http://localhost:8080 and api docs can be seen at http://localhost:8080/docs